16th May

 Why is Corner Betting popular?

 There are two main reasons why corner betting is popular amongst punters.
-The key reason is because it’s seen as a risk averse betting option.
-Consider more ‘mainstream’ markets such as match result or total goal markets as an alternative.
+The key reason is that it’s seen as a risk-averse betting option.
+Consider more ‘mainstream’ markets, such as match results or total goal markets, as an alternative.
 A team can absolutely dominate a game of football and not find a breakthrough courtesy of poor refereeing decisions, great goalkeeping or a result can be undone through a moment of madness at the back.
 Most football fans will have seen that scenario play out hundreds of times.
-It is very rare to see a game of football like that where the team in the ascendancy don’t earn corners though – it’s a market that has much less interference within it.

-The other big reason bettors like corner betting is because it’s really intuitive to in-play betting.
-Imagine you’re watching a game of football and a team is chasing a game with 10 minutes left.
-Your widely expecting them to ask all of the questions in the closing stages but scoring a goal is a big ask.
+You're widely expecting them to ask all of the questions in the closing stages, but scoring a goal is a big ask.
 The idea of that team winning the next corner and/or the last corner of the game though is much more likely.
+Of course, odds will be reflective of that probability but, generally speaking, the value on offer will be better.

 Corner predictions FAQ